Thread Cutting Attachment

 The following table is also from the Toyo manual and shows gear trains for several numbers of teeth per inch.
-I've added two columns showing the pitch, in millimetres, that corresponds to the desired thread pitch and the pitch that will be produced by the gear train.
+I've added three columns showing the pitch that corresponds to the desired thread pitch, the pitch that will be produced by the gear train and the size of the error, all in millimetres.
 As you can see, the differences are very small, indeed.

 The bearing block is the support for the thread cutting attachment and contains the fixed half of the dog clutch that engages the lead screw.

-The bearing block is made of phosphor bronze, bored to hold the non-sliding side of the dog clutch.
+The bearing block is made of steel, bored to hold the non-sliding side of the dog clutch.
 The small end of the dog clutch shaft has a flat for a grub screw that fixes gear L to the shaft.